 We recommend allowing the fruit to sit in your sangria mixture for at least a few hours before serving to help infuse the flavors.
 You can even let the mixture sit over night.
 The longer the better, but we do recommend consuming the whole batch within 3 days.

-Here's More Spiced Whiskey Cocktails You Will Love:
+Here's More Seasonal Cocktail Recipes You Will Love:

 - Low Carb Spiced Cranberry Old Fashioned